 1. Low user impact

-This profile was created for those who want just enough security in place that it doesn’t impact the end-user experience in Office 365.
+This profile was created for those who want just enough security in place that it doesn’t impact the end-user experience in Microsoft 365.

 2. Recommended best practices